|

 not “beyond reasonable doubt”.

-Since the instrument of transfer was forged, the Court of Appeal held that
+Since the instrument of transfer was forged, the Court of Appeal held

-title be handed back to Boonsom.
+ruled that the title be handed back to Boonsom.

 Unfortunately for Boonsom, her victory was short-lived.